teklynk/twitch_clips_player/README.md

 - Type "!mycommand @teklynk @coolstreamer @gamer123 @tekbot" which will play the clips reel for only those channels.
 - Type "!mycommand" while the clips reel is playing to skip to the next clip.
 - Type "!mycommand stop" to stop the clips player.
+- Date Range option: This will grab a clip from within the last 5days, 10day, 30days...
+If no clips exist, then skip to the next channel.
+- Show clip details panel: This will display a panel in the lower third of the overlay that contains details about the clip.
+This can use variables:{channel},{title},{game},{creator_name},{created_at}.

 ## URL Parameters